-Another striking genus of araneid spiders is Nephila, called golden orb-weavers, comprising about 23 species, which are distributed in tropical and subtropical regions around the world.
-The female, which is many times larger than the male, can grow to 6 cm body length, with a leg span up to 15 cm.
+Another striking genus of araneid spiders, called golden orb-weavers.
+Comprising about 23 species, these animals are distributed in tropical and subtropical regions around the world.
+The female, which is many times larger than the male, can grow to 6 cm in body length, with a leg span up to 15 cm.

 The generic name is derived from the Greek nein (‘to spin’) and philos (‘love’), thus ‘fond of spinning’.
 The web of these spiders is enormous, up to 2 m across, with supporting strands much longer.
 The webs of different females are sometimes inter-connected, together covering many square metres.
 Small birds and bats are reported to have been caught in these strong webs.

 The Asian golden orb-weaver (Nephila pilipes) is widespread, distributed from India and Sri Lanka eastwards to southern China, Taiwan, and Japan, and thence southwards to Australia.